Rock Your Network®: Never Burn a Bridge

 2. Develop a “Me File”

-• If you’re employed, track your achievements, kudos from your superiors, projects you’ve worked on, ideas you’ve generated into fruition, programs you’re proud of, employees you’ve developed into leadership roles, and more.
-This will aid you’re next performance evaluation, next promotion or next career.
+• If you’re employed, track your achievements, kudos from your superiors, projects you’ve worked on, ideas you’ve brought to fruition, programs you’re proud of, employees you’ve developed into leadership roles, and more.
+This will aid you’re next performance evaluation, next promotion, or next career.

 • If you’re not currently employed and want to return to the workforce, track your volunteer achievements, leadership roles, fundraising events, and related activities.
 These can turn into valuable, marketable skills for your job search.